atong01/BalabanLineIntersection/docs/index.rst

 To find the intersections between segments in :math:`S_p`, we simply recurse using SearchInStrip until there are no lines left left.

-If all segments span a single strip, this would be easy, the above algorithm would be sufficient.
+If all segments span a single strip, finding intersections between segments in :math:`S_p` would be easy, the above algorithm would be sufficient.
 However, we cannot assume all segments are spanning.
 Therefore, we present a Tree Search algorithm that deals with line end points with a binary search until all segments span the strip.

 A First Attempt
 +++++++++++++++